Julie Benz: Early life and education

-Benz was born in Pittsburgh.
-Her mother, Joanne Marie (née Seemiller), was a figure skater, and her father, George Benz, Jr., is a surgeon in Pittsburgh.
+Benz was born in Pittsburgh on May 1, 1972.
+Her mother, Joanne Marie (née Seemiller), was a figure skater, and her father, George Benz Jr., is a surgeon in Pittsburgh.
 Benz is of German and Welsh descent.

 The family settled in nearby Murrysville, Pennsylvania, when Benz was two, and she started ice skating when she was three.
-She attended and graduated from Franklin Regional High School in Murrysville.
+Her older siblings, Jeffrey and Jennifer, were 1987 U.S. junior ice dancing champions who competed at the 1986 World Junior Figure Skating Championships in Sarajevo.

 When Benz was 14, she suffered a stress fracture in her right leg and had to take time off from skating.
 The following year, at age 15, Benz says she was told by an acting coach that she would never succeed as an actress.
 "I remember the teacher telling me I should not even try acting.
 I still have the report card where she was like, 'You will never be an actor.
 Your voice is horrible.'
 That was the best thing that ever happened to me because I was like, 'I'll show you'," she later said.

 By 1989, with her figure skating career over, Benz became involved in local theater and was cast in the play Street Law.
 Her first film role was a small speaking part in "The Black Cat" segment of the Dario Argento/George A. Romero horror film Two Evil Eyes (1990).
 A year later, she was cast in the TV show Hi Honey, I'm Home!
 (1991), which was cancelled after two seasons.

-After graduating from high school in 1990, Benz studied acting at New York University Tisch School of the Arts.
+Benz attended and graduated from Franklin Regional High School in Murrysville in 1990, after which she studied acting at New York University Tisch School of the Arts.